Harsh-Khulwe/CodSoft/README.md

-Here in this repository, I have uploaded solutions of the 5 tasks as provided by CodSoft.
+Here in this repository, I have uploaded solutions of the 5 tasks in C++ Programming as provided by CodSoft.

 Task 1: Number Guessing Game